DennisKarasik/Microfinance-Loan-Amount-Outcomes-in-Hyderabad-India/README.md

 **Data Analysis Project: Microfinance Loan Amounts in Hyderabad, India**

-• Used Python (Pandas, NumPy, SciPy, and Statsmodels) to assess the impact of Economic variables on microfinance loan treatment and control groups
+• Used Python (Pandas, NumPy, SciPy, and Statsmodels) to analyze Microfinance loan amounts in Hyderabad, India, assessing the impact of 5 key variables on control and treatment groups

 • Performed regression analysis and examined mean differences between cohorts using statistical testing